cityofaustin/odd/_jobs/positions/content-strategist.md

 ## What you’ll do:

 *   Serve on multidisciplinary teams to concept, prototype, test, and implement content solutions for city services.
-*   Guide the editorial voice for Spanish language content
+*   Guide the editorial voice for Spanish language content.
 *   Work with our in-house service design team to design and implement a process to translate content and do usability testing on translated content that ensures it is readable and understandable.
 *   Identify and model content types for websites, applications, printed resources, and in-person transactions.
 *   Demonstrate expertise in service-oriented language and draft (a lot) of pages to help residents find the services and information they need.